-- Bridge repair does not progress if an enemy combat unit is adjacent to the Pontoon unit.
-If an enemy Attack-Capable combat unit occupies either hex of a partially repaired bridge, then all progress is lost. - Use one of the supplied Bridge Repaired markers to indicate a repaired bridge.
+- Bridge repair does not progress if an enemy combat unit is adjacent to the Pontoon unit. - All progress is lost if an enemy Attack-Capable combat unit occupies the hex at either hex of a partially repaired bridge. - Use one of the supplied Bridge Repaired markers to indicate a repaired bridge.